Connected Multiomics Walkthrough

 • Select KEGG database or Gene set database for analysis.
 KEGG database for pathway analysis, gene set database for gene ontology (GO) analysis.

 When completed, double-click Pathway enrichment node to open result.
-Click on the individual gene set lD to see more details about the pathway.
+Clicking on the individual gene set lD to see more details about a pathway.

 Last updated